by Ann Barta, MSA, RHIA; Gale McNeill, RHIA, CCS; Peggy Meli, PhD, MS, RHIA, LHRM; Kathleen Wall, MS, RHIA; and Ann Zeisset, RHIT, CCS, CCS-P

 - Decimal placed after the first three characters

 |Code Structure of ICD-10-CM versus ICD-9-CM

 ICD-10-CM codes may consist of up to seven digits, with the seventh digit extensions representing visit encounter or sequelae for injuries and external causes.

 ICD-10-CM has an index and tabular list similar to those of ICD-9-CM.
 However, the ICD-10-CM index is much longer.
 As with ICD-9-CM, ICD-10-CM uses an indented format for both the index and tabular list.
 Categories, subcategories, and codes are contained in the tabular list.

-The ICD-10-CM index and tabular list were released in July 2007; the “Draft ICD-10-CM Official Guidelines” were released in June 2003 (available at www.cdc.gov/nchs/data/icd9/draft_i10guideln.pdf).
+The ICD-10-CM index and tabular list were released in July 2007; the “Draft ICD-10-CM Official Guidelines” were released in June 2003 (available at www.cdc.gov/nchs/data/icd9/draft_i10guideln.pdf [no longer available at this URL]).
 Coding professionals will need to monitor the National Center for Health Statistics Web site for any new versions of the guidelines, index, and tabular list before implementation.

 As with ICD-9-CM, proper coding relies on use of the guidelines, which house all information about the coding conventions for ICD-10-CM, general use guidelines, and chapter-specific guidelines for the tabular list.
 Coding guidelines are also in the index.